agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/BNinput-output.rst

 .. _pickle-format:

-Pickle (Alternative for Complete Preservation)
+Pickle (Alternative for complete preservation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Python ``pickle`` format